dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 ### `telegram.Bot`

+* The class has a new argument `get_updates_request` in addition to `request` and the corresponding request instance will be used exclusively for calling `getUpdates`.
 * The argument `media` of `Bot.edit_message_media` is now the first positional argument as specified by the Bot API.
 * The argument `url` of `Bot.set_webhook` is now required as specified by the Bot API.
 * The argument `description` of `Bot.set_chat_description` is now optional as specified by the Bot API.